AshekMahmud/Sales-dashboard-in-Excel/README.md

 <br>
 <br>
-I’ve created a sales dashboard on Microsoft Excel.
+I’ve created this sales dashboard on Microsoft Excel.
 Which is <b>interactive and user-friendly</b>.
 <br>

 <h2>Project Overview</h2>